topper3418/led-hub/roadmap.md

     4) add to the startup script on the pico DONE
         * request should be a "post" request including the pico's mac address. that should be the param, not the name.
 Mac address to serve as the PK
     5) build a simple UI that allows the user to see all the configured LED strips and then select one.
-TODO
+DONE
         * configure name on the pico DONE
-        * make a tile for each LED. then you can click into it and control it like before
+        * make a tile for each LED. then you can click into it and control it like before DONE
         * to facilitate this, I need to implement the react-router to locate the controller.
+DONE
         * fix white control while you're at it.
+DONE
         * need to integrate a periodic ping from the hub to speed up load time and make the server aware of devices and their status.
+DONE
     6) add logging throughout, properly.
 DONE
-        * get splunk instance up and working, and start logging to it
+        * get splunk instance up and working, and start logging to it DEFERRED
         * FAILED THE ABOVE, just make the logger spit out to the database.
 DONE
         * build a logger API like with my own logger, could probably copy and paste it and adapt queries.
 DONE
     7) finally get environment variables right TODO